My writing interests are general, with expertise in science, history, biographies, and “how-to” topics. I have written over sixty books.

 The Heliocentric Theory

 The writings of the ancient scholars Hipparchus and Ptolemy, which stated that all celestial bodies rotated around the earth, held sway for centuries, even though mathematical calculations and celestial observations never fully supported their theory.
 From his early study of astronomy, Copernicus had been critical of Ptolemy’s ancient system, which placed the earth at the center of the universe.
+Ptolemy thought that all the planets, the Sun, Moon, and all the stars rotated around the Earth in circular orbits and the Earth stood still.
 Around 1507, inspired by the works of the ancient Greek mathematician and astronomer Aristarchus of Samos, who was the first to advance the theory that the earth orbited the sun, Copernicus had the sudden insight that the tables of planetary positions could be calculated more accurately if it were to accept the sun centered theory.
 This model of the solar system required that the earth itself revolves around the sun.
 In an unpublished version of Copernicus’s final work, he cited Aristarchus but later removed the reference.
 Unlike Aristarchus who only advanced the theory, Copernicus was determined to prove it using the rigor of mathematics.
 Some of the technical aspects of Copernicus’s system also appear in earlier works by the fourteenth century Islamic astronomer Ibn al-Shatir.

 Copernicus had completed an outline of his heliocentric theory, Nicolai Copernici de hypothesibus motuum coelestium a se constitutis commentariolus—commonly referred to as the Commentariolus completed around 1514.
 It was a sketch that provided an early iteration of the hypothesis of a heliocentric system and included a brief description without the mathematical detail.
 Although lacking in rigorous detail, the work was one of the most revolutionary ever written because it proposed the idea that the earth was a just a planet like any other, revolving around the sun, and not the center of the universe as theology, tradition, and science had so long held.
 Copernicus shared a few copies of his work with his closest friends and acquaintances, mostly astronomers he had worked with at the University of Cracow.
 His friends were familiar with his ideas and witnessed his progress over the years.
 As he gathered more observations, his ideas crystallized, and he gained more support.